CamiloVega/MVVM-Templates/README.md

 clone the repository to the following path:
 `$ANDROID_STUDIO_FOLDER$/Contents/plugins/android/lib/templates/MVVM-Templates`

-To use, create a package folder where you want your files to be created, Right click then new -> MVVM Template -> MVVM + Test
+To use, create a package folder where you want your files to be created, Right click then new -> Custom Template -> MVVM + Test

 ![Debug drawer](images/android-studio-screenshot.png)